dardi20/TicTacToe-GUI-Application/README.md

 # TicTacToe-GUI-Application
-This is a Java based, GUI (JFrame) Project.
+This is a Java based, GUI (Swing) Project.